KaHaDo/amazon_review_analyzer/README.md

     Define where processed files should be saved.
     (Also relative to the project’s root directory.)

-After defining all variables the program can be started as follows:
+After defining all variables rename the files to config.yaml and kaggle.json.
+The program can be started as follows:

 python3 07_LDA_LSA.py